Obeisance to St. Mike

 Off and on over the years the question comes up, who first used the term craft brewery, craft beer, craft brewer, etc.

-Until recently, the earliest citation I was aware of is from Paul Gatza on Stan Hieronymous’ Appellation Beer site in 2010, in response to his post inquiring who first used the term “craft beer”.
+Until recently, the earliest citation I was aware of was mentioned by Paul Gatza, on Stan Hieronymous’ Appellation Beer site in 2010, in response to Stan’s post on who first used the term “craft beer”.

 The earliest publication of the term “Craft Brewing” here at the Brewers Association that I know about is The New Brewer magazine, Vol. 1, No. 5, September-October 1984, pages 3-4 in Vince Cottone’s article “Craft Brewing Comes of Age.”
 The term is [sic] “craft beer” is not used in the article, but Vince used the phrases “craft-brewing scene,” “craft brewery” and “craft brewing” in the piece.
 I have a scan of the article available upon request…

-On pg.
-81, in the entry for “Timothy Taylor, Keighley”, Michael Jackson writes:
+On p.
+81, in the entry for “Timothy Taylor, Keighley”, Michael Jackson wrote:

 TIMOTHY TAYLOR, Keighley.
 A craft brewery down to the last detail.
 Very small, producing a wide range of all-malt beers on the edge of the moorland Brontë country.
 All the draught is cask-conditioned, and the bottled ale is unpasteurized…

-He also made it clear the phrase applied in Britain to notable examples of the cask tradition, hence not limiting the term geographically, much less to the United States, as is assumed today.
+He also made clear that the phrase applied in Britain to notable examples of the cask tradition, hence not limiting it geographically, much less to the United States, as is assumed today for its origin.

-The next edition, called The Simon and Schuster Pocket Guide to Beer, came out in 1986.
-Jackson again praises Timothy Taylor but in different terms and the term craft is omitted.
+The next edition was called The Simon and Schuster Pocket Guide to Beer and came out in 1986.
+Jackson again praised Timothy Taylor albeit using different terms and the term craft was omitted.
 The 6th edition, entitled Pocket Guide to Beer, came out in 1997.
-It again praises Timothy Taylor and again omits the word craft.
+It again praised Timothy Taylor and again omitted the word craft.
 I have seven editions of Jackson’s guide.
 Only the first one, from 1982, used the term craft brewery.

-There are two other uses of the “craft” in that first edition, once in connection with the top-fermentation tradition at Belgian brewery Dupont, and next to characterize the productions of breweries selected for excellence by Jackson.
-While not on point as such, the usages reinforce the Timothy Taylor one.
-They show the term craft was on Jackson’s mind as a signifier of quality and (typically, or often at least) of small-scale brewing.
+Two other uses of the term “craft” appear in that first edition, one in connection with the top-fermentation tradition at the Belgian brewery Dupont, and the other to characterize the productions of breweries considered of excellence by Jackson.
+While not on point as such, these usages reinforce the Timothy Taylor one.
+They show that the term craft was on Jackson’s mind as a signifier of quality and, typically, or often, of small-scale brewing.

-See here, in Google Books, for these various usages; just insert “craft” in the snippet box to see them.*
+See here, in Google Books, for his various usages; just insert “craft” in the snippet box to see them.*

 Note re image: the image above was sourced from the Wikipedia entry for beer writer Michael Jackson, here, and is believed in the public domain.
 If not in the public domain, the intellectual property therein belongs solely to the lawful owner.
 Image used for educational and historical purposes.
 All feedback welcomed.

-*Jackson in the same book also uses the terms “craftsman breweries” and “craftsman brewing”, the former in connection with small northern French breweries, the latter viz. the survival in Belgium of certain old brewing methods.
-Thus far, no evidence has appeared that Michael Jackson or anyone else used the specific term “craft brewery” before his 1982 usage for Timothy Taylor, or set out product characteristics for this type of brewery, but see also my last Comment added below.
+*Jackson in the same book also used the terms “craftsman breweries” and “craftsman brewing”, the former in connection with small northern French breweries, the latter viz. the survival in Belgium of old brewing methods.
+Thus far, no evidence has appeared that Michael Jackson or anyone else used the specific coinage “craft brewery” before 1982, or set out product characteristics for this type of brewery, but see also my last Comment added below.